U.S. sets out case for extradition of Julian Assange | CBC News

 For seven years Assange led an isolated and increasingly surreal existence in the tiny embassy, which occupies an apartment in an upscale block near the ritzy Harrod's department store.
 The relationship between Assange and his hosts eventually soured, and he was evicted in April 2019.
 British police immediately arrested him for jumping bail in 2012.

-Sweden dropped the sex crimes investigations in November because so much time had elapsed, but Assange remains in London's Belmarsh Prison as he awaits a decision on the U.S. extradition request.
+Sweden dropped the sex crimes investigations in November because so much time had elapsed.

 For his supporters around the world, Assange remains a hero.
 But many others are critical of the way WikiLeaks has published classified documents without redacting details that could endanger individuals.
 WikiLeaks has also been accused of serving as a conduit for Russian misinformation, and Assange has alienated some supporters by dallying with populist politicians including Brexit-promoter Nigel Farage.